efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 a :class:`DataView` object is reflecting any change made in the root data except when a new node is added inside the root data dictionary.

-Each manager, device, interface objects has a find method used to loock for and return children recursively

-One can also build the full list of nodes :
+Each manager, device, interface objects has a find method used to return children One can also build the full list of nodes :

 .. code-block:: python